 Because we know someone who does.
 Bobby was a band director when he started his blog and digital marketing side hustle.
 Now he makes several times his previous salary running Facebook ads and providing other services for local businesses, along with running his own blog.

 Online business owners are always looking for help with tasks (myself included).
-There is a wide range of services a VA can offer, from graphic design, blog editing, responding to emails, etc. Here’s a list of 150+ services you can offer as a virtual assistant.
+There is a wide range of services a VA can offer, from graphic design, blog editing, responding to emails, and more.
+Here’s a list of 150+ services you can offer as a virtual assistant.

 30. Sell Custom Designed T-Shirts

 I recently stumbled upon a really neat website, Teespring.com, where you can design t-shirts and sell them online.
-If you can come up with some cool designs and use Facebook ads to target exactly who would love your designs, you can definitely make extra money with this side hustle.
+If you can come up with some cool designs and use Facebook ads to target those who would love your designs, you can definitely make extra money with this entrepreneurial side hustle.

 This is one of my new favorite ways to earn passive income.
-Think Airbnb except instead of listing your house for a few days, you list items like cameras, bikes, scooters, you name it.
+Think of it like Airbnb except, instead of listing your house for a few days, you list items like cameras, bikes, and scooters.